1960 U-2 incident: American cover-up and exposure

+U.S. officials initially believed that Powers had died and his plane was destroyed.
+They decided to try a cover-up, which failed, enabling Nikita Khrushchev to embarrass President Eisenhower and his administration.

-Four days after Powers's disappearance, NASA issued a very detailed press release noting that an aircraft had "gone missing" north of Turkey.
+On 5 May, four days after Powers' disappearance, NASA issued a detailed press release noting that an aircraft had "gone missing" north of Turkey.
 The press release speculated that the pilot might have fallen unconscious while the autopilot was still engaged, even falsely claiming that "the pilot reported over the emergency frequency that he was experiencing oxygen difficulties".
 To bolster this, a U-2 was quickly painted in NASA colors and shown to the media.
-Under the impression that the pilot had died and that the plane had been destroyed, the Americans had decided to use the NASA cover-up plan.
-Nikita Khrushchev used the American misstep to embarrass President Eisenhower and his administration.

-That same day on 5 May, the Senate made its first comments on the U-2 incident and began a domestic political controversy for Eisenhower.
+That same day, the Senate made its first comments on the U-2 incident and began a domestic political controversy for Eisenhower.
 Mike Mansfield, the Senate Majority Whip, stated, "First reports indicate that the President had no knowledge of the plane incident.
 If that is the case, we have got to ask whether or not this administration has any real control over the federal bureaucracy."
 Mansfield, more than any other person, highlighted the dilemma Eisenhower faced—Eisenhower could admit responsibility for the U-2 flight, and likely ruin any chances for détente at the Paris Summit, or he could continue to deny knowledge and indicate that he did not control his own administration.

-After Khrushchev found out about America's NASA cover story, he developed a political trap for Eisenhower.
-His plan began with the release of information to the world that a spy plane had been shot down in Soviet territory, but he did not reveal that the pilot of this aircraft had also been found and that he was alive.
-With the information that Khrushchev released, the Americans believed that they would be able to continue with their cover story that the crashed U-2 was a weather research aircraft and not a military spy plane.
-The cover-up stated that the pilot of the U-2 weather aircraft had radioed in that he was experiencing oxygen difficulties while flying over Turkey.
-From there they claimed that the aircraft could have continued on its path because of auto-pilot, and that this could be the U-2 that crashed in the Soviet Union.
-The final attempt to make the cover story seem as real as possible was the grounding of all U-2 aircraft for mandatory inspection of oxygen systems in order to make sure that no other "weather missions" would have the same result as the one that was lost and possibly crashed in the Soviet Union.
+When Khrushchev heard about America's NASA cover story, he developed a political trap for Eisenhower.
+He announced that a spy plane had been shot down in Soviet territory, but he did not reveal that the pilot of this aircraft had also been found and that he was alive.
+This led U.S. officials to believe that they could continue with their cover story that the crashed U-2 was a weather research aircraft.
+Building on the lie that the pilot had experienced oxygen difficulties while flying over Turkey, they declared that the pilot may have passed out and the aircraft continued on auto-pilot into Soviet airspace.
+To make the lie seem real, they also grounded all U-2 aircraft for inspection of oxygen systems.